Become Our Patron

 Our first performance factor, air density, should be of considerable interest to any pilot.
 For example, aircraft all up weight is something we can do about but the density of the air depends on other factors, as we will see shortly, and most of them we can not influence at all.

 If your aircraft is equipped with a turbo- or supercharged engine then the variation of air density doesn't really affect the power output of the engine at all.
 Until it reaches a certain altitude where even the turbo can not compensate anymore for the loss in air density.

-Remember that the engine can be compensated for a loss in air density with the aforementioned turbo charger, but this will not apply for the propeller and wings.
-They will see a loss in performance.
+Remember that the engine can be technically compensated for a loss in air density with a turbo charger, but this will not apply for the propeller and wings.
+They will continue to see a loss in performance.

 A number of factors (altitude/pressure, temperature and humidity) influence air density.
 A higher altitude, low pressure area, higher temperature and high humidity all have one result: they lower the density of the air.
-And as a result of that: a reduction in aircraft/engine performance.
+And as a result of that: a reduction in aircraft and engine performance.